AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-10-0.md

 - When duplicating PDF templates from the UI, the UUID is also duplicated, causing template files to be deleted and resulting in incorrect PDF outputs.
 (GUIDES-30456)
 - When generating Native PDF for a DITA map, the title of `example` element is rendering as `h1` heading level, thereby leading to visual inconsistency and improper TOC structure.
 (GUIDES-19958)

+## Translation

+- When zooming in the screen of Translation UI, the **Send for Translation** button moves under the ellipsis and becomes enabled even without any asset being selected.
+(GUIDES-33720)
+- When selecting files with **Out of Sync** status on the Translation UI, and the screen width is constrained due to open Left and Right panels, the **Send for translation** label gets truncated.
+(GUIDES-33692)

 ## Review

 - When a reviewer completes a review task or initiator updates review task without entering comments, the notification email sent displays the most recent previous comment.
 (GUIDES-33590)